ChrisnNg/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
+[Hosted VIA Heroku](https://tweeter-chris.herokuapp.com/)

 This was built to practice my HTML, CSS, JS, jQuery and AJAX front-end skills, and my Node, Express and MongoDB back-end skills.
 Some details about this project...